DisCoTec/discotec.github.io/2023/registration.md

 <!-- Register for attending the conference by filling [this registration form](https://forms.gle/SCWpz94nh7ZbnejQ7). -->

 **NOTE:**
-* After submitting the form, participants will be contacted by the organizers with the instructions and the deadlines for the payment.
 * It is required that at least one author of papers accepted to DisCoTec conferences register to the conference by the early registration date.
 * All registration fees below include 23% of VAT.
 * Similar to past editions, there are no special fees for students, but we have a limited amount of student travel grants provided by IFIP.
 Please contact the local organization for details.